ukrishnas/LPSharp/LPBench/README.md

 $ python plot_lpbench.py wanlpv2_results.csv --baseline Msf_i7 --measurements ClpDual_i7 ClpPrimal_i7 ClpDualCrash_i7 ClpPrimalIdiot_i7 GlopPrimal_i7 GlopDual_i7
 ```

+- MSF times are for primal simplex.
+Its dual simplex exceeded solve time limits
+  and likely needs non-default settings.
+MSF primal simplex is the reference for
+  all speedup ratios even if the target solver uses dual simplex.
 - Both CLP and GLOP solve all 29 models.
 - CLP dual with default settings uses all slacks starting basis that converges
   more slowly for the sonal-maxmin[0-5].mps models.
 Using the crash starting